keptn/lifecycle-toolkit/README.md

   fetchIntervalSeconds: 5
 ```

-To be able to use `KeptnMetric` as part of your evaluation, you need to add `keptn-metric` as your value
+To use `KeptnMetric` as part of your evaluation, you must set the
-for `.spec.source` in `KeptnEvaluationDefiniton`.
-Further you need specify
+`.spec.objectives[i].keptnMetricRef.name` and `.spec.objectives[i].keptnMetricRef.namespace` of
-the `.spec.objectives[i].name` of `KeptnEvaluationDefiniton` to the same value as it is stored in `.metadata.name`
+`KeptnEvaluationDefiniton` resource to the same value that is stored in `.metadata.name` and `metadata.namespace`
-of `KeptnMetric` resource.
-The `.spec.objectives[i].query` parameter
+of the `KeptnMetric` resource.
+Specifying the `.spec.objectives[i].keptnMetricRef.namespace` is optional.
-of `KeptnEvaluationDefiniton` will be ignored and `.spec.query` of `KeptnMetric` will be use instead as a query to fetch
+If it's not specified, KLT searches for the `KeptnMetric` resource in the namespace where `KeptnEvaluationDefinition`
+resource is stored.
+If the `KeptnMetric` resource cannot be found there, it searches in the default KLT namespace (`keptn-lifecycle-toolkit-system`).

+**Note:** Please be aware that, if
-the data.
+ the `.spec.objectives[i].keptnMetricRef.namespace` of `KeptnEvaluationDefinition`
+resource is specified and the `KeptnMetric` resource does not exist in this namespace, the evaluation fails.

 ## Install a dev build